 Adam Garber

-214C - Lab 1 - Multiple Regression Write-Up

 Introduction

 Schools which include English Language Learners (ELLs; non-native English speakers) and schools comprised primarily of native English speakers may differ in academic performance based on socio-economic factors.
 This study utilizes a multiple regression model approach to investigate the effect of school diversity on test scores.
 Specifically, we investigate whether the relationship between 8th grade student test scores and school spending is moderated by schools diversity after controlling for parent income.
 School composition of English Language Learners (ELLs; I.e., non-native english speakers) is used as a proxy for school diversity due to availability of data.
 This study utilizes a public-use repository including school district-level educational data reported in 1998 from 220 school districts in Massachusetts.
 In this paper school(s) is used as shorthand to refer to school-district(s).
 This paper includes the following sections: (1) Review of descriptive statistics, (2) Assessment of regression model assumptions, (3) Description of the regression model specification, and (4) Summary of the multiple regression results.